walianitin/horizontal-scaling-in-Node.js-project/README.md

-basics implementation of cluster modules horzontal scaling using the full core(8 core) mac
+basics implementation of cluster modules vertical scaling using the full core(8 core) mac